OrganizationBin/trans_video_subs/README.md

     - **--translate_location**: Optional, default us-central1.
     Where to run the Translation API. "global" is not supported for batch translate.
 Recommand to select the same region as the VM you created.
     - **--merge_sub_to_video**: Optional, default True
-    True means automatically hard encode the srt subtitle into Video, as well as output the srt subtitle file.
-False means only output the srt subtitle file.
+    True means automatically hard encode the srt caption into Video, as well as output the srt caption file.
+False means only output the srt caption file.
     - **--parallel_threads**: Optional, default 1
     How many video files will be processed in parallel on the VM.
     - **--two_step_convert**: Optional, default False
-    If you want to modify the subtitle before merge into video, you can set this para to "first", after run the app you can change the srt file and then rerun the app with "second"
+    If you want to modify the caption before merge into video, you can set this para to "first", after run the app you can change the srt file and then rerun the app with "second"
     - **--gui**: Optional, Enable GUI

 * Example command: